Fila (hat)

-Fila gobi is a soft hat traditionally worn by the Yoruba people of Western Africa.
+A fila (fìlà; /yo/, lit. 'hat') is a soft hat traditionally worn by the Yoruba people of Western Africa.
 It is made of hand-woven aso oke fabric, cotton, velvet, or damask.
 They are usually lined with cotton, but can be unlined if crafted to be worn for a single event.

-Although these hats originated amongst the Yoruba in Nigeria they are worn by men of other African ethnicities and of African descent.
+Although these hats originated amongst the Yoruba in Yorubaland they are worn by men of other African ethnicities and of African descent.
 Worn exclusively by men, the fila fits snugly around the head, and it is commonly worn pushed to one side, resting above the wearer's ear.
 However, it can be "shaped" in a variety of ways, according to the personal taste of the wearer.
-It is said by some that fila when worn to the right (right -hand) signifies an unmarried man, while wearing it to the left (left-hand) indicates a married man, but there are different reasons.
+It is said by some that fila gobi when worn to the right (right -hand) signifies an unmarried man, while wearing it to the left (left-hand) indicates a married man, but there are different reasons.
 When a king or people of higher cadre wears it in one direction during an encounter, his followers wear it in the other.
 The younger ones tilt theirs to the front meaning that the future is theirs and elderly tilt theirs to the back meaning that they have had their time.
 A similar tradition exists in Bavaria with the knot of the Dirndl.

 It is commonly worn with Yoruba casual attire and required wearing when dressing formally in an Agbada (also made with aso oke, lace or cotton) or brocade dashiki suits.

+History

+Per tailor, Adeyemi Olatunde Kehinde, the making of fila was once sacred labor, indicating that the "forefathers" didn't use machines and "every stitch was done by hand.”
+Kehinde emphasized that making the fila is an art of precision without shortcuts.

+Modern

-A notable instance of a fila being worn for a special occasion was actor John Boyega wearing one to the Star Wars: The Rise of Skywalker premiere.
+In recent years, the fila has found new life through the works of modern designers and brands.
+Also, a notable instance of a fila being worn recently, and for a special occasion, was actor John Boyega wearing one to the Star Wars: The Rise of Skywalker premiere.

+Modern manufacturing uses tools like Tinko and Phoenix machines.